FelipeLecot/Memento-Mori-Calendar/README.md

 ## About this

 This code is free, everyone can access it and use the calendar.
-It was developed using Bootstrap Studio, you can use it for free at https://mementomori.do2software.com/
+You can use it for free at https://mementomori.do2software.com/

 How do I use it?
     - Insert your birth date on the input box.